Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

 Although the Boltzmann and Gibbs entropies \textit{usually} agree for very large systems, they differ significantly and lead to widely varying temperatures for isolated systems with few degrees of freedom \cite{Barbatti2022}.
-(In some cases, even in the thermodynamic limit, e.g., the case of a two-state system (see below), they can disagree.)
-Note that the principles of statistical mechanics can be applied to systems with few degrees of freedom, as the statistical averaging is carried out over the classical phase space or the available quantum states, rather than over the degrees of freedom \cite{Jensen1985,Chirikov1973,Cerino2014,corti2023microcanonical}.
+(In some cases, even in the thermodynamic limit, e.g., the case of a two-level system (see below), they can disagree.)
+In this regard, the principles of statistical mechanics can be applied to systems with few degrees of freedom, as the statistical averaging is carried out over the classical phase space or the available quantum states, rather than over the degrees of freedom \cite{Jensen1985,Chirikov1973,Cerino2014,corti2023microcanonical}.
 Thus, even quantities like the temperature of an isolated quantum state \cite{Lipka-Bartosik2023,Mitchison2022,Burke2023b} or the entropy of a few-body system are well defined \cite{Phillies2000,Santos2011}.

 In light of this fact, that both entropy definitions have shortcomings for small systems \cite{Swendsen2017} is particularly unnerving.
 Indeed, the lack of a universal microcanonical entropy formulation not only adversely impacts the fundamental physical understanding of the thermodynamics of small systems \cite{Andersen2001}, but also could impede technological progress in the future, wherein systems of few atoms, molecules, or electrons are increasingly becoming physically realizable \cite{Hartman2018}.
-In this work, we show that the consideration of a relative energy tolerance in the microcanonical ensemble eliminates all thermodynamic inconsistencies put forth in previous work pertaining to systems with unbounded spectra, while at the same time allowing negative temperatures in systems with bounded spectra.
+Not only that, the applicability of statistical mechanics to small systems is particularly important in molecular biology\cite{Puglisi2018}, nuclear physics,\cite{Chomaz2006,Borderie2019} and astronomical systems\cite{Gross2006}.
+In fact, Puglisi et al. have discussed that the conceptual framework of statistical mechanics can successfully predict the behavior of small systems.\cite{Puglisi2017}